confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 $ terraform apply
 ```

-The following IBM Cloud resources will be created.
-Please check [main.tf](terraform/common/main.tf) for the details.
+The following IBM Cloud resources will be created when running the end-to-end Terraform configuration.
+Please check the `main.tf` file in each subdirectory of [ibmcloud/terraform/](./terraform) for details regarding which resources each individual module creates.
 * VPC
 * Security groups
 * Subnets